awsdocs/aws-doc-sdk-examples/rust_dev_preview/dynamodb/README.md

 You must have an AWS account, and have configured your default credentials and AWS Region as described in [https://github.com/awslabs/aws-sdk-rust](https://github.com/awslabs/aws-sdk-rust).

 These examples run with the Rust minimum compiler version as supported by the Rust SDK; at the time of this writing, that is Rust 1.61.0.
-Executables can run from cargo with additional command line arguments documented below & in the binary main functions.
+Executables can run from cargo with additional command line arguments documented below and in the binary main functions.

-## Running the code
+## Run the code

 ### add-item